awpraxis/AWPraxis/_posts/2023-10-11-The-Top-3-Areas-of-Strength-for-Armwrestling.md

 ---

-Contrary to its name, armwrestling does not primarily depend on the strength of one's arm.
+Contrary to the name, armwrestling does not primarily depend on the strength of one's arm.